fmerg/pymerkle/docs/target/source/api.rst

 Serialization
 -------------

+For, say, network transmission purposes, a Merkle-proof might need to be serialized.
+This is done as follows:

 .. code-block:: python

   data = proof.serialize()

-yields a json structure similar to this one:
+which yields a JSON similar to this one:

 .. code-block:: json